HOW CAN GENEROSITY DRIVE BETTER BUSINESS?

 The Innovator

-The second John Sweeney in our team has delivered keynotes and workshops to more than 130 of the Fortune 500.
+The second John Sweeney in our team is Head of Activation at Drop Dead Generous and has delivered keynotes and workshops to more than 130 of the Fortune 500.
 He's been changing human behaviours on stage through improv, innovation and also as a viral social media sensation, Jiggly Boy.

 We'd love to hear from you